nikolaswise/web-design-workshop/README.md

 ##### Grad Students

 This website needs to be at least 5 distinct pages, with full navigation from each page to each other page.
-There must be significant styling using CSS, at least one interactive element using JavaScript.
+There must be significant styling using CSS and at least one interactive element using JavaScript.

 ### 4/30 - How do they do that?

-- Show off and briefly discuss student web sites
+- Show off and briefly discuss student websites.
-- Talk about what was hard, what was easy
+- Talk about what was hard and what was easy.
 - Explore some professional websites, taking a look under the hood.

 #### For Next Session